EnterpriseDB/docs/README.md

 1. Install all required packages by running `npm install`

 1. And finally, you can start up the site locally with `npm run develop`, which should make it live at `http://localhost:8000/`.
 Huzzah!

+#### Resolving issues in the Full Dev Environment

+If you experience errors or other issues with the site, try the following in the project folder:

+1. `rm -rf node_modules` to clean out installed JavaScript packages
+1. `npm install` to reinstall JavaScript packages
+1. `npm run clean` to clean up Gatsby cache
+1. `npm run develop` to start the development environment again.
+Keep in mind this will take longer than usual as Gatsby will need to rebuild everything.

 ### Building Local PDFs (optional)